Rudolf Vrba: Importance of dates

 The dates on which the report was distributed became a matter of importance within Holocaust historiography.
-According to Randolph L. Braham, Jewish leaders were slow to distribute the report, fearful of causing panic.
+According to Randolph L. Braham, Jewish leaders were slow to distribute the report, afraid of causing panic.
 Braham asks: "Why did the Jewish leaders in Hungary, Slovakia, Switzerland and elsewhere fail to distribute and publicize the Auschwitz Reports immediately after they had received copies in late April or early May 1944?"
 Vrba alleged that lives were lost because of this.
 In particular he blamed Rudolf Kastner of the Budapest Aid and Rescue Committee.
 The committee had organized safe passage for Jews into Hungary before the German invasion.
-The Slovakian Jewish Council handed Kastner the report at the end of April or by 3 May 1944 at the latest.
+The Slovak Jewish Council handed Kastner the report at the end of April or by 3 May 1944 at the latest.

 Reverend József Éliás, head of the Good Shepherd Mission in Hungary, said he received the report from Géza Soós, a member of the Hungarian Independence Movement, a resistance group.
 Yehuda Bauer believes that Kastner or Ottó Komoly, leader of the Aid and Rescue Committee, gave Soós the report. Éliás's secretary, Mária Székely, translated it into Hungarian and prepared six copies, which made their way to Hungarian and church officials, including Miklós Horthy's daughter-in-law, Countess Ilona Edelsheim-Gyulai.
 Braham writes that this distribution occurred before 15 May.